00fox/Ds2vJoy/README.md

 Upper one, Overcontrol:
 Like for normal axis, the value of axis movement takes place over last axis values of the same type (for example X, XTR, XINV, XY_C_UR: XY center to UpRight)
   - but you can use Overcontrol checkbox to fuse values
-    - double, further axis action which should overpass this one won't be permit
+    - double, Protect: further axis action which should overpass this one won't be permit

 All possible axis movements: (for X,Y,Z,RZ. other axis do only complete revolution)
 ![Axis movements](Doc/16.png)